-It’s important to honestly evaluate your anxiety as dependent upon how strong the problem is and it is likely that you will need external help to alleviate it.
-Whether help is readily available, self-help or professional, it can make a huge difference in your life.
+It’s important to honestly evaluate your anxiety as dependent upon how strong the problem is, and it is likely that you will need external help to alleviate it.
+Whether help is readily available through self-help or professional assistance, it can make a huge difference in your life.

 What Brought on the Anxiety?

-Medium to large life events (stressors) often come with some nervousness or anxiety.
-You have an exam, a job interview, meeting with a potential partner, learning how to drive, and so on – these sorts of normal but important events are likely to cause some anxiety.
+Medium-to-large life events (stressors) often come with some nervousness or anxiety.
+You have an exam, a job interview, a meeting with a potential partner, learning how to drive, and so on.
+These sorts of anxieties are normal, but important events are also likely to cause some anxiety.

 When daily activities (stressors) bring on nervousness or anxiety, this can be problematic.
-Doing some shopping, cleaning your room, making a decision about what to eat or wear – these shouldn’t make you anxious.
+Doing some shopping, cleaning your room, or making a decision about what to eat or wear shouldn’t make you anxious.

 How Anxious Do You Get?

-People often describe an anxiety attack as feeling like they can’t breathe, can’t move and are dying.
+People often describe an anxiety attack as feeling like they can’t breathe, can’t move, and are dying.
 That’s problematic.
-You may also have nausea, can’t think clearly, having light-headedness and/or faint.
-Having repetitive and uncontrollable intrusive negative thoughts are also problematic signs.
+You may also have nausea, can’t think clearly, have light-headedness, and/or faint.
+Repetitive and uncontrollably intrusive negative thoughts are also problematic signs.

 How Long Does the Anxiety Last?

-Avoidance is another key to consider, but again difficult to measure.
-If you avoid daily activities, skip tests and exams, don’t go to important appointments or work – these are all problematic signs.
+Avoidance is another key to consider, but again, it is difficult to measure.
+If you avoid daily activities, skip tests and exams, and don’t go to important appointments or work, these are all problematic signs.

 What’s Your Background?